 - GOV.UK overseas criminal record check guidance – for overseas applicants

-Important information for non-UK nationals and EEA citizens following EU referendum result:
+Important information for non-UK EU nationals:

 European teachers and student teachers are highly valued for their contribution to our children’s education.
 We would like to reassure you that there will be no immediate changes in the circumstances of European citizens living, studying or working in the UK.
 The UK is still a member of the EU and remains bound by EU law until the terms of our exit have been determined.
+The post-exit position of EU nationals living in the UK has been set out in this announcement, published on 26 June 2017, in the expectation that the EU will offer reciprocal treatment for UK nationals resident in its member states.

 If you are an overseas graduate seeking to qualify for teaching in England, visit our overseas graduate page.